jongacnik/gr8/readme.md

 .bdw-lg:after{border-width:800px}
 ```

-While those specific utilities are not very useful, fancy utilties are possible by combining these options.
+While those specific utilities are not very useful, fancy utilities are possible by combining these options.

 ## Responsive